stdlib-js/stdlib/docs/devcontainer_setup.md

 # Devcontainer Setup

-> step by step tutorial on how to setup the repo in a devcontainer.
+> Step-by-Step Tutorial on How to Set Up the Repository in a Dev Container

 ## Introduction

 We appreciate your interest in contributing to stdlib!
-Below, we've provided a step-by-step tutorial on how to set up the project locally on your device using a devcontainer.
+Below, we've provided a step-by-step tutorial on how to set up the project locally on your device using a dev container.

-The stdlib repository includes a preconfigured devcontainer, making it the easiest way to set up your development environment.
+The stdlib repository includes a preconfigured dev container, making it the easiest way to set up your development environment.
 It ensures proper linting, EditorConfig, and tooling are configured right from the start.

+**Note:** The dev container does not yet support ARM64 architectures.
+For more information, or if you're interested in adding ARM64 support, you can visit this [issue][devcontainer-issue].

 ### Prerequisites

-setting up the stdlib devcontainer **requires** the following prerequisites:
+Setting up the stdlib dev container **requires** the following prerequisites:

--   [Git][git]: version control
+-   [Git][git]: Version control
--   [Docker][docker]: containerization
+-   [Docker][docker]: Containerization
--   [VS Code][vscode]: preferred IDE
+-   [VS Code][vscode]: Preferred IDE

 ### Download

-To acquire the source code, first navigate to the parent directory into which you want to place the project [Git][git] repository
+To acquire the source code, first navigate to the parent directory where you want to place the project’s [Git][git] repository.

 <!-- run-disable -->